ndau/commands/deploy/aws_node_setup.md

     - VPC: `mainnet-<N>`
     - Attach
 1. VPC > Route Tables
+    - Find the route table in the list for the new VPC; give it the name `mainnet-<N>-main`
     - Create route table
     - Name tag: `mainnet-<N>`
     - VPC: `mainnet-<N>`